Scaling limit for a family of random paths with radial behavior: Weak Convergence to Coalescing Brownian Motions

 Let us write

 and

 where $S_h^{i,n}$, $0\leq h\leq k_n+1$ are independent random variables such that $S_h^{(i,n)}\overset{\mathcal{D}}{=}{\arg\min}_{x\in Q_h}|x|$.

-The idea of the proof of an analogous result given in \cite{CFD} is: (i) approximate the paths ${K_n}^{(0)}$ and ${K_n}^{(1)}$ before the time when they first come close (at a distance of order $n^{\gamma}$, $\gamma<1/2$) by independent paths and (ii) show that after this time they meet quickly.
-Our approach is quite different since we are working in the region $[0,n(1/\alpha-1)]$.
-The main idea is the following:
+The idea of the proof in this step $II$ is inspired in an analogous result given in \cite{CFD}.
+However, some new ideas are needed in our case since we are working in the region $[0,n(1/\alpha-1)]$.
+The approach we have adopted in this work is the following:

 Approximate the paths ${K_n}^{(0)}$ and ${K_n}^{(1)}$ before the time when they first come close (at a distance of order $n^{\gamma}$, $\gamma<1/2$) by independent paths.
 If the time when they first come close is less than $n(1/\alpha-1)-n^{\beta}$, with $\beta(\gamma)<1$ then they coalesce quickly.
 If not, the diffusive rescaling solves the problem.